elangendorff/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
 - What are some other possible tables and/or graphs that we could create?

-Despite their simple appearance, the answers to these questions are complex, and will be addressed below.
+Despite these questions' simple appearance, their answers are complex, and will be addressed below.

 ### Outcomes Based on Launch Date
 Looking at the graph of Theater Outcomes based on Launch Date: